What Is Gilchrist’s Disease

 1. Visual Examination: A healthcare provider can often diagnose Gilchrist’s Disease by examining the affected area.

-2. Skin Scraping: In cases where the diagnosis is unclear, a skin scraping may be taken and examined under a microscope to confirm the presence of fungi.
+2. Skin Scraping: In cases where the is unclear, a skin scraping may be taken and examined under a microscope to confirm the presence of fungi.

 3. Wood’s Lamp: A special ultraviolet lamp called a Wood’s lamp can help highlight fungal infections by causing them to fluoresce.